 // Divided Love //

-Coming off the back of his massively lauded FABRICLIVE 66 compilation, many of Drone Logic's first steps took place from the DJ booth out onto the dancefloor of that London clubbing institution.
-Whilst Avery claims that every stop on his relentless tour schedule has an effect on his music, his debut was a record conceived in EC1.
-It seems natural, therefore, for his residency to be taken one step further with Divided Love, “a semi regular gathering and a chance to present acts who are doing something special; music for the mind…"
+Coming off the back of 2012’s much-lauded FABRICLIVE 66 compilation, many of Drone Logic's early demos were first tested at the London clubbing institution.
+Whilst Avery claims that his music is affected by every stop on a relentless tour schedule, one that has cemented his position in Resident Advisor’s “Top DJs” poll for several years straight, his debut was a record very much conceived in fabric.
+It seemed natural, therefore, for his residency to be taken one step further with Divided Love, “a semi regular gathering and a chance to present acts who are doing something special; music for the mind…"